DanSketic/fm-sdk/readme.md

-# 🧵 Graviton SDK
+# 🧵 Filing-Manager SDK
-SDK to develop plugins for [Graviton Editor](https://github.com/Graviton-Code-Editor/Graviton-App)
+SDK to develop plugins for [Filing.Manager](https://github.com/DanSketic/Filing-Manager)

 It makes use of Webpack, ts-loader and babel under the hood.